-- Transfer to another Health or Social Care provider should, where possible, be deferred until the first treatment has been completed. - Non-urgent hospital outpatient attendances or planned admissions should be postponed, refer to the 'Patient placement and assessment for infection risk Policy for General Practice'. - If the condition of a patient requires urgent hospital attendance or admission, or referral or transfer to another health or social care provider, e.g. hospital, ambulance service, they should be informed of the patient's scabies status prior to the transfer.
-This will enable a risk assessment to be undertaken to determine the appropriate infection prevention and control (IPC) measures to be taken, e.g. transported without other patients, isolated on admission. - Staff preparing to transfer a patient to another health and social care provider should complete the Inter-health and social care infection control (IHSCIC) transfer form (see Appendix 2).
+- Transfer to another health or social care provider should, where possible, be deferred until the first treatment has been completed. - Non-urgent hospital outpatient attendances or planned admissions should be postponed, refer to the 'Patient placement and assessment for infection risk Policy for General Practice'. - If the condition of a patient requires urgent hospital attendance or admission, or referral or transfer to another health or social care provider, e.g. hospital, ambulance service, they should be informed of the patient's scabies status prior to the transfer.
+This will enable a risk assessment to be undertaken to determine the appropriate IPC measures to be taken, e.g. transported without other patients, isolated on admission. - Staff preparing to transfer a patient to another health and social care provider should complete the Inter-health and social care infection control transfer form (see Appendix 2, available to download at www.infectionpreventioncontrol.co.uk).
 This should accompany the patient.
 Refer to the 'Patient placement and assessment for infection risk Policy for General Practice'. - SICPs and TBPs should be followed whenever transferring a patient, whether they have a confirmed infection or not. - The completed transfer documentation should be supplied to the receiving health or social care provider and a copy filed in the patient's notes. - Ensure that care equipment used to transfer the patient, e.g. wheelchair, is decontaminated in accordance with the 'Safe management of care equipment Policy for General Practice'.